sagemath/sagewiki_to_gh-2022-10-10/days3/sprints.md

  * [:days3/sprints/Supersingular: Iftikhar Burhanuddin: Investigte memory leaks associated to SupersingularModule code.]

+ * [:days3/sprints/examples: William Stein: Revamp the SAGE_ROOT/examples directory so it is better documented and automatically tested.]

 == NOTE ==

 It would be very good to do the following for each sprint project (on a separate page linked to from above).